 CHARLES B. ANDERSON (died, 1943, at age 79) was a prominent citrus grower in Elfers, long active in the affairs of the Florida Citrus exchange.
 He was born in Streator, Ill., and lived in Montana until 1918 when he came to Florida with his wife Mary A. Anderson.
 They originally settled in the Lake Hamilton area.
 In 1937 he bought 70 acres of citrus groves in Elfers.
 Anderson died July 8, 1943, at his grove home near Elfers.
 Mary Anderson died in 1960.
 In 1983 Pasco County purchased his two-story home, which has several unusual features.
 The Pasco Arts Council moved into the home in 1986.

 DEAN W. ANDERSON (1882-1957) came to New Port Richey from Chicago in 1915.
 He owned and operated his own wholesale gift and novelty business, which included Anderson's Orange Blossom Perfume.
-According to his obituary, he was nationally known as a stamp collector and owned the largest collection of pre-canceled stamps in the U. S. He was born in Bothwell, Ontario.
+According to his obituary, he was nationally known as a stamp collector and owned the largest collection of pre-canceled stamps in the U. S. The Florida Pre-Cancel Club was formed in 1956; Anderson was its first president.
+He was born in Bothwell, Ontario.

 ARTHUR LEE AUVIL (1876-1951) was a representative in the state legislature, an assistant state attorney, and the city attorney for Dade City.
 He was born Dec.
 8, 1876, in Iaeger, W. Va.
 He came to Florida in 1905 andwas the prosecuting attorney in Lafayette County from 1907 to 1911.
 He began the practice of law in Dade City in 1912 and served as city attorney for Dade City and San Antonio.
 He died in Dade City on Aug.
 27, 1951.